-Members of the public are entitled to inspect at no cost, the political parties' register during working hours on a day on which the Office of the Commissioner is open.
+Members of the public are entitled to inspect at no cost, the Register of Political Parties during working hours on a day on which the office of the Electoral Commission is open.

-ELIGIBILITY FOR CANDIDACY
+PART 3 ELIGIBILITY FOR CANDIDACY

 8. Qualification to run as a candidate in elections: